Skip to Content

 Serving Suggestions

-• Freeze Let the dish cool, then transfer it to a freezer-safe bag or container.
-Kaleji freezes for 2-3 months.
+• Freeze: Let the dish cool and transfer it to a freezer-safe bag or container.
+Kaleji masala freezes for 3-4 months.

-• Reheat Add a small amount of water and warm leftovers in the microwave or stovetop.
+• Reheat: Add a small amount of water and warm leftovers over low heat on the stovetop.
+I don’t recommend reheating in the microwave since it makes the liver more tough.

 Frequently Asked Questions

-Many recipes call for the liver to soak in milk for at least 30 minutes before preparing the masala.
-They do this to remove the smell and bitterness from the liver.
-I have tried it both ways and didn’t notice a difference, so I skip the extra step.
+Many recipes suggest soaking liver in milk for 30 minutes before cooking to remove any smell or bitterness.
+However, I didn’t notice a significant difference after trying it, so I skip the extra step.

 Should chicken liver be pink inside?